kreteshq/kretes.dev/tutorial/creating-the-application.md

 }
 ```

 Now, we need to start the database engine.
 There are several ways to do that depending on the platform.
 Check [the PostgreSQL documentation](https://www.postgresql.org/download/) for details.
 By default, the PostgreSQL RDBM starts on the port `5432`.

-Run `kretes database create` to create a database as defined in `config/default.json`.
+Once the PostgreSQL is started, run `kretes database create` to create a database with the name as defined in `config/default.json`.

 Now we need to define the shape of data in our database.
 As we only have tasks at the moment, there will be just one table.
 Put the following content in `db/setup.sql`